Greying of hair: Medical conditions

 In some cases, grey hair may be caused by thyroid deficiencies, Waardenburg syndrome or a vitamin B_{12} deficiency.
 At some point in the human life cycle, cells that are located in the base of the hair's follicles slow, and eventually stop producing pigment.
 Piebaldism is a rare autosomal dominant disorder of melanocyte development, which may cause a congenital white forelock.

 Albinism is a genetic abnormality in which little or no pigment is found in human hair, eyes, and skin.
 The hair is often white or pale blond.
 However, it can be red, darker blond, light brown, or rarely, even dark brown.

 Vitiligo is a patchy loss of hair and skin color that may occur as the result of an auto-immune disease.
 In a preliminary 2013 study, researchers treated the buildup of hydrogen peroxide which causes this with a light-activated pseudo-catalase.
 This produced significant media coverage that further investigation may someday lead to a general non-dye treatment for grey hair.

 Malnutrition is also known to cause hair to become lighter, thinner, and more brittle.
 Dark hair may turn reddish or blondish due to the decreased production of melanin.
 The condition is reversible with proper nutrition.

 Werner syndrome and pernicious anemia can also cause premature greying.

-A 2005 uncontrolled study demonstrated that people 50–70 years of age with dark eyebrows but grey hair are significantly more likely to have type II diabetes than those with both grey eyebrows and hair.